exonum/exonum-java-binding/exonum-java-binding/core/rust/ejb-app/TUTORIAL.md

 ### Step 3.
 Run Configured Node

 There are several required parameters here:
 - `--ejb-classpath` for a classpath of Java service runtime.
+Shall not include paths to service artifacts.
 - `--ejb-libpath` for a path to Java bindings native libraries.
 - `--ejb-port` for port that your service will use for communication.
  Java Binding does not use Exonum Core ports directly.